gemforce-team/gemforce/README.md

 * Recipes:
   * Spec: Initial recipe performed on the base pure gems to make a killgem or managem
   * Combine: Recipe used to upgrade an already built gem
+  * Weaving: Outdated method from GCL, abandoned in favor of spec/combine
+  * Supergemming: Blanket term, used to indicate all of non-standard combing

 * Colors:
   * `o` : Orange